MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-bulk-install-client.md

 After new Teams is deployed to your target computers, users will sign in as usual.
 For first use, the user can launch new Teams in one of two ways:

-- **Users can launch classic Teams, and then switch the toggle to go to new Teams.**
+**Option 1:** Users can launch classic Teams, and then switch the toggle to go to new Teams.

-OR

-**Users can directly launch new Teams:**
+**Option 2:** Users can directly launch new Teams:
-- 1. In Windows, select **Start** **> new Microsoft Teams**.
+1. In Windows, select **Start** **> new Microsoft Teams**.
-- 2. Select "Yes" at the confirmation prompt screen.
+2. Select "Yes" at the confirmation prompt screen.
-- 3. Once confirmed, the new Teams launches and is the default version.
+3. Once confirmed, the new Teams launches and is the default version.

 ## How to uninstall